YuvrajRaghuvanshiS/WhatsApp-Key-Database-Extractor/README.md

 ![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/aqua.png)

 ### Standalone operations
-These operations are standalone implementation of their defined task.
+<details><summary>Click to expand</summary>These operations are standalone implementation of their defined task.
 One need to run these when specifically needed.
 For ex : Process finished but WhatsApp was not reinstalled on device.

 1. Run `view_extract.py` : To 'Fluff' whatsapp.ab to whatsapp.tar and extract files.
 ```